Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 ### Object polymorphism
 We've encountered situations where reference-type variables have other types besides their own one.
 For example, all objects are of type Object, i.e., any given object can be represented as a Object-type variable in addition to its own type.
+In the examples above, a string variable is represented as both a String type and an Object type.
+Also, a String-type variable is assigned to an Object-type variable.
+However, assignment in the other direction, i.e., setting an Object-type variable to a String type, will not work.
+This is because Object-type variables are not of type String. - String is a subclass of Object.
+- That means every String is an Object, but not every Object is a String.
+Even though obj actually holds a String, the compiler only sees it as an Object.
+To assign it to a String, you need to cast.
+If obj is not a String, this will throw a ClassCastException at runtime.
+🔍 Why the Cast Is Needed
+Java is statically typed, meaning type checks happen at compile time.
+The compiler can't guarantee that an Object is a String unless you explicitly tell it so.
+This protects you from runtime errors.

+In addition to each variable's original type, each variable can also be represented by the types of interfaces it implements and classes that it inherits.
+The String class inherits the Object class and, as such, String objects are always of type Object.
+The Object class does not inherit a String class, so Object-type variables are not automatically of type String.
+The API documentation for the String class begins with a generic header followed by the class' package (java.lang).
+After the package details, the name of the class (Class String) is followed by the inheritance hierarchy of the class.
+The inheritance hierarchy lists all the classes that the given class has inherited.
+Inherited classes are listed in the order of inheritance, with class being inspected always at the bottom.
+In the inheritance hierarchy of the String class, we see that the String class inherits the Object class.
+In java each class can inherit one class at most i.e a class can only have one superclass however, a superclass can also inherit from another class i.e a super class can be a subclass of another class.
+With this a class can indirectly inherit more than a single class(because it also inherit the class of it super class which is super class too inherit from her superclass note only private members are not inherited).

+The inheritance hierarchy can also be thought of as a list of the different types that the class implements.
+Knowledge of the fact that objects can be of many different types — of type Object, for instance — makes programming simpler.
+If we only need methods defined in the Object class, such as toString, equals and hashCode in a method, we can simply use Object as the type of the method parameter